-- Flashing does not appear to be shedding water.
-There is not an adequate pitch, drip edge or end dams on the flashing. - No drip cap over windows and caulking failure between windows and trim.
-This will permit water ingress which is evident by the decay pattern.
-Water appears to be trapped within the exterior wall assembly. - Trim has been installed without adequate clearance from some underlying surfaces. - Siding has been installed tight to flashing over trim which will prevent water from exiting the assembly.
+- Trim has been installed without adequate clearance from some underlying surfaces. - Siding has been installed tight to flashing over trim which will prevent water from exiting the assembly.
 Most fiber cement siding manufacturers require a 1/4" clearance above flashing. - Some of the decay patterns originating at end grain are indicative of job site cuts not having been adequately re primed or painted prior to installation.
-Some of the photos provided to this office identify job site cuts that were not coated.

-- Caulking failure between siding and trim which will permit water ingress into the wall assembly.
+Some of the photos provided to this office identify job site cuts that were not coated. - Caulking failure between siding and trim which will permit water ingress into the wall assembly.

-160. On July 31, 2017, Defendants made Plaintiff Gomez a settlement offer in the form of a material credit for 784 linear feet of WindsorONE+ Protected trim board.
-This unreasonable offer did not even cover the cost of the damaged trim broad.
+160-181.
+On July 31, 2017, Defendants made Plaintiff Gomez a settlement offer in the form of a material credit for 784 linear feet of WindsorONE+ Protected trim board.
+This unreasonable offer did not even cover the cost of the damaged trim board.